 Should You Buy a Starter Home?

-If you’re tired of renting or living at home, but don’t have the cash flow necessary for anything more than a modest place, a starter home could be a great way to get into real estate without breaking the bank.
+If you’re tired of renting or living with your parents but don’t have the cash flow necessary for anything more than a humble abode, a starter home could be a great way to get into real estate without breaking the bank.

-Other factors to consider are your current state of financial wellness, and your mental readiness for a DIY lifestyle (which includes your willingness to fix your own leaky toilet.)
+Other factors to consider are your current state of financial health and your mental readiness for a DIY lifestyle (which includes your willingness to fix your own leaky toilet or pay a plumber.)

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Terms, conditions, and state restrictions apply.
 Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.